 However, things get a little bit more interesting when we start to look at our wound strings.
 For electric string sets, the wound strings are usually our fourth, fifth and sixth strings and for acoustic sets you usually come across a wound third string too.
 Bass sets nearly always consist of wound strings.
 No matter what instrument you play, these wound strings are made up of two constituent parts: a central core wire and an outer wrap which travels around the core.

 In today’s blog, we’re taking a closer look at the shape of this central steel core.
 Why’s that?
 Well that core comes in two main shapes: hexagonal shaped and round shaped (or more commonly referred to as hex core and round core).
 But what’s the difference?
 And how do they compare to one another in terms of sound and feel?
 We’ll try and tackle all these pressing questions below to help improve your ‘core knowledge!’

 Round Core Strings

-If we were to slice through a round core string, you’d notice that the core is (as the name suggests) round shaped.
-Because of its smooth edge the outer wrap wire travels around the core and remains in complete contact with the core’s entire surface.
+If we were to slice through a round core string, you’d see that the core is (as the name suggests) round shaped.
+Because of its smooth outer edge, as the outer wrap wire travels around the core it remains in complete contact with the core’s entire outer surface.